Higher Order Topological Insulator via Periodic Driving: Model and method

 with

-The zeroth order Hamiltonian $\mathcal{H}_{0}$ contains terms as the unperturbed one, but with modulated hoppings whereas, the term with $O(1/\omega)$ manifests new kind of hopping elements originating due to the effect of irradiation in the high frequency limit~\cite{mikami2016brillouin, arijitSilicene,usaj2014irradiated}.
+The zeroth order Hamiltonian $\mathcal{H}_{0}$ contains terms as the unperturbed one, but with modulated hopping amplitudes whereas, the term with $O(1/\omega)$ manifests hopping elements originating due to the effect of irradiation in the high frequency limit~\cite{mikami2016brillouin, arijitSilicene,usaj2014irradiated}.